worker109/Whipper-Snipper/README.md

 ## About Whipper Snipper

-Whipper Snipper is a standalone Windows application that allows you to create 'actions' for:
+Whipper Snipper is a standalone Windows application that allows you to create actions for:

 - Services [stop/start/diable]
 - Hardware [enable/disable]